Hawk777/grisbi2ledger/README.md

 exactly once, immediately after writing it); therefore I don’t actively maintain it.
 I’ll accept pull requests that fix bugs, though, so other people can benefit.

+# License #

+Grisbi2Ledger is © Christopher Head and is released under the GNU General Public License version 3.